Sample Complexity of Estimating the Policy Gradient for Nearly Deterministic Dynamical Systems: Introduction

-The work in obtaining a theoretical understanding of reinforcement learning algorithms has primarily focused on $Q$-learning~\cite{watkins1992q,kearns2002near,kakade2003sample,jin2018q}, especially for Markov decision processes (MDPs) with finite state and action spaces.
-For robotics tasks, where state and action spaces are typically continuous, the most successful approaches are predominantly based on policy gradient estimation~\cite{collins2005efficient,kober2013reinforcement}, for which there has been relatively little work.
-In this direction, ~\cite{kakade2003sample} has analyzed the sample complexity of algorithms based on the policy gradient theorem, but they do not study the dependence of the sample complexity on the magnitude of the system noise.
+\textbf{Related work.} The theoretical work in reinforcement learning algorithms has primarily focused on $Q$-learning~\citep{watkins1992q,kearns2002near,kakade2003sample,jin2018q}, especially for Markov decision processes (MDPs) with finite state and action spaces.
+There has been some work on understanding the sample complexity of reinforcement learning with function approximation---e.g., for fitted value iteration~\citep{munos2008finite}, for fitted policy iteration~\citep{antos2008learning,lazaric2012finite,farahmand2015classification,farahmand2016regularized}, fitted $Q$-iteration~\citep{tosatto2017boosted}, and the $\text{TD}(0)$ algorithm~\citep{dalal2018finite}.
+For robotics tasks, where state and action spaces are typically continuous, the most successful approaches are predominantly based on policy gradient estimation~\citep{collins2005efficient,kober2013reinforcement}, for which there has been relatively little work.
+In this direction, ~\citep{kakade2003sample} has analyzed the sample complexity of algorithms based on the policy gradient theorem, but they do not study the dependence of the sample complexity on the magnitude of the system noise.
 Furthermore, their work assumes finite state and action spaces and bounded rewards, and they do not consider finite-difference algorithms.

-There has been work characterizing a key design choice of finite-difference algorithms---i.e., the distribution of perturbations used to numerically estimate the policy gradient~\cite{roberts2009signal}.
+There has been work characterizing a key design choice of finite-difference algorithms---i.e., the distribution of perturbations used to numerically estimate the policy gradient~\citep{roberts2009signal}.
 They measure the performance of different choices using the signal-to-noise ratio.
 In contrast, our goal is to understand the sample complexity of different algorithms for nearly deterministic systems.

-There has recently been work on understanding the sample complexity of learning controllers; however, they focus on linear dynamical systems, and on different algorithms---e.g., temporal difference learning~\cite{tu2018least} or model-based algorithms~\cite{dean2018regret,tu2018gap}.
+There has recently been work on understanding the sample complexity of learning controllers; however, they focus on linear dynamical systems, and on different algorithms---e.g., temporal difference learning~\citep{tu2018least} or model-based algorithms~\citep{dean2018regret,tu2018gap}.
+There has also been work in this setting studying the possibility of reducing variance by controlling the noise in the dynamics~\citep{malik2018derivative}; in the setting we study, we cannot control the noise.